Buy online in one of our webshops listed below:

 |3 capsules contain:|

-1 capsule 3 times daily, unless otherwise advised.
-Alternatively, you can take all 3 capsules at one time.
+1 capsule 3 times daily, unless advised otherwise.
+Alternatively, you can take all 3 capsules at once.

 The tablets should be swallowed whole with a full glass of water.

-Pregnant and breastfeeding women should only use Bio-Glucosamine Forte in consultation with a physician.
+Pregnant and breastfeeding women should only use Bio-Glucosamine Forte after consultation with a physician.